Demi Moore Opens Up About Her Marriage To Ashton Kutcher

 Demi Moore opened up about her marriage to Ashton Kutcher in a revealing new interview with The New York Times and her new memoir Inside Out.

 Moore, who is 15 years older than Kutcher, married the then That ‘70s Show actor in 2005.
-They quickly became a favourite Hollywood power couple, but in 2011, the pair separated.
-Their marriage officially ended in 2013, after rumours of infidelity on Kutcher’s part.
+They quickly became a favorite Hollywood power couple, but in 2011, the pair separated.
+Their marriage officially ended in 2013, after rumors of infidelity on Kutcher’s part.

 In Inside Out, Moore revealed that dating Kutcher gave her an opportunity to “go back in time and experience what it was like to be young.”
 However, things took a dark turn, Moore told The New York Times, when she became pregnant and lost the child six months into her pregnancy.
 The miscarriage reportedly led to Moore abusing alcohol and Vicodin.
 She struggled with substance abuse before learning that Kutcher allegedly cheated on her.